nedeco/fama/documentation/homesystem/OPENHAB.md

    - **Username:** Enter the username for the MQTT broker.
    - **Password:** Enter the corresponding password.

-Ensure the username and password match the credentials configured in the Fama application's MQTT settings.
+Ensure the username and password match the credentials configured in the Open Smart City Home application's MQTT settings.

    - **Discovery:** Ensure Discovery is turned on.